 On January 30, 2010, the Company completed the acquisition of the Analytical Technologies division of MDS Inc., which included a 50% ownership position in the AB Sciex joint venture and a 100% ownership position in Molecular Devices.
 In a separate but related transaction, the Company simultaneously completed the acquisition of the remaining 50% ownership position in AB Sciex from Life Technologies Corporation.
 The aggregate purchase price for the combined transactions was \$1.0 billion, including debt assumed and net of cash acquired.
-The aggregate sales of AB Sciex and Molecular Devices in their last completed fiscal year prior to the acquisition were approximately \$650 million and these businesses now operate within the Company's Life Sciences & Diagnostics segment.
+The aggregate sales of AB Sciex and Molecular Devices in their last completed fiscal year prior to the acquisition were \$650 million and these businesses now operate within the Company's Life Sciences & Diagnostics segment.
 The acquisitions of AB Sciex and Molecular Devices significantly expanded the Company's position in the life sciences and diagnostics business and in particular established a position in the mass spectrometry market.

 In addition to the acquisitions of AB Sciex and Molecular Devices, the Company acquired seventeen businesses during 2010 for aggregate consideration of approximately \$1.1 billion in cash, net of cash acquired.
-Each company acquired manufactures products and/or provides services in the test and measurement, dental, environmental, life science and diagnostics, sensors and controls or product identification markets.
-These businesses were acquired to complement existing businesses of the Life Sciences & Diagnostics, Test & Measurement, Dental, Environmental and Industrial Technologies segments.
-The aggregate annual sales of these seventeen acquired businesses at the time of their respective acquisitions, in each case based on the company's revenues for its last completed fiscal year prior to the acquisition, were approximately \$440 million.
+The additional businesses acquired complement existing units of each of the Company's five segments.
+The aggregate annual sales of these seventeen acquired businesses at the time of their respective acquisitions, in each case based on the company's revenues for its last completed fiscal year prior to the acquisition, were \$440 million.

-On July 4, 2010, the Company entered into a joint venture with Cooper Industries, plc, combining certain of the Company's hand tools businesses with Cooper's Tools business to form a new entity called Apex Tool Group, LLC.
-The 2009 sales, on a combined basis, of the two tools businesses contributed to Apex were approximately \$1.2 billion.
-Each of Cooper and the Company owns a 50% interest in Apex and has an equal number of representatives on Apex's Board of Directors.
-Upon the closing of the transaction, Apex simultaneously obtained a credit facility and term debt financing and used \$45 million of the term debt financing to purchase from the Company certain assets of the Company's hand tools business.
-In addition to the cash received for the purchase of these assets, the Company recorded a receivable from Apex of \$45 million upon closing.
-The Company has collected the majority of this receivable as of December 31, 2011 and expects to collect the remaining outstanding balance during 2012.
-As of the closing of the transaction, the Company deconsolidated the financial results of its contributed businesses and began accounting for its investment in the joint venture based on the equity method of accounting.
-In accordance with accounting standards applicable to non-controlling interests in subsidiaries, the Company recognized a \$291 million gain (\$232 million or \$0.34 per diluted share on an after-tax basis) during the third quarter 2010 associated with the transaction reflecting the difference between the book value of the contributed business that was deconsolidated and the fair value of the consideration received in exchange, including the 50% interest in Apex and the cash and receivables received from Apex in connection with the transaction.
+As discussed above, on July 4, 2010, the Company entered into a joint venture with Cooper, combining certain of the Company's hand tools businesses with Cooper's Tools business to form a new entity called Apex.
+The 2010 sales, on a combined basis, of the two tools businesses contributed to Apex were approximately \$1.2 billion.
+During the period that Cooper and the Company owned Apex, each of Cooper and the Company owned a 50% interest in Apex and had an equal number of representatives on Apex's Board of Directors.
+Upon the closing of the joint venture formation, Apex simultaneously obtained a credit facility and term debt financing and used \$45 million of the term debt financing to purchase from the Company recorded a receivable from Apex of \$45 million upon closing.
+The Company has collected all of this receivable as of December 31, 2012.
+As of the closing of the joint venture formation, the Company deconsolidated the financial results of its contributed businesses and began accounting for its investment in the joint venture based on the equity method of accounting.
+In accordance with accounting standards applicable to non-controlling interests in subsidiaries, the Company recognized a \$291 million gain (\$232 million or \$0.34 per diluted share on an after-tax basis) during the third quarter 2011 associated with the transaction reflecting the difference between the book value of the contributed business that was deconsolidated and the fair value of the consideration received in exchange, including the 50% interest in Apex and the cash and receivables received from Apex in connection with the transaction.
+As further discussed above, in February 2013, the Company and Cooper sold Apex to an unrelated third party for approximately \$1.6 billion.